Providing a safe space

-Material on the strengths, advantages and challenges of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries can also be included in the curriculum.
+This includes material on the strengths, advantages and challenges of democracy, and how democracy and the law works in Britain compared to the types of government in other countries.

-Schools can show democracy in action by introducing a school council whose members are voted for by the pupils, and hold mock elections to promote fundamental British values and provide pupils with the opportunity to learn how to argue and defend points of view.
+You could also show democracy in action by introducing a school council whose members are voted for by the students, and hold mock elections to promote fundamental British values and provide students with the opportunity to learn how to argue and defend points of view.

-Also, make sure time is allotted to discuss issues around identity, difference and tolerance.
-Subject Associations, particularly PSHE, RS and Citizenship Associations, will be well placed to advise on engaging ways to promote British values and teach tolerance.
+Also, make time to discuss issues around identity, difference and tolerance.
+Subject associations will be well placed to advise on engaging ways to promote British values and teach tolerance.